 The office/visitor centre in the Springer Creek campground, as seen in 2019.

 Around 2000, the campground expands and the visitor centre is moved there to double as the office for what is now the Springer Creek RV Park and Campground.
 The campground and the mill site are all part of a peculiarly shaped 30.74 acre property, whose legal description is Lot A, Lot 2420.
 It is partly within village limits, but mostly outside, with a small satellite piece on the west side of Giffin Avenue.
-How did the village acquire this property?
+How and when did the village acquire this property?
 Not clear.

 The expansion makes the concrete ruins of the Ottawa mill more accessible, and also opens up the question of what they were from.
 While many locals know the answer, confusion stems from the fact the Ottawa had three different mills in two different locations, and this one was several kilometers from the mine.
 Some think the foundations are the remains of a dam.